iansf/qj/README.md

                   you can define your own log function that just calls print if you don't like the default).
 Defaults to `logging.info` wrapped in a lambda to support colorful logs.
+  3. `qj.STR_FN`: Which string conversion function to use.
+All objects to be logged are passed to this function directly, so it must take an arbitrary python object and return a python string.
+Defaults to `str`, but a nice override is `pprint.pformat`.
-  3. `qj.MAX_FRAME_LOGS`: Limits the number of times per stack frame the logger will print for each qj call.
+  4. `qj.MAX_FRAME_LOGS`: Limits the number of times per stack frame the logger will print for each qj call.
 If the limit is hit, it prints an informative message after the last log of the frame.
 Defaults to 200.
-  4. `qj.COLOR`: Turns colored log output on or off globally.
+  5. `qj.COLOR`: Turns colored log output on or off globally.
 Starts out set to True, so colorized logging is on.
-  5. `qj.PREFIX`: String that all qj logs will use as a prefix.
+  6. `qj.PREFIX`: String that all qj logs will use as a prefix.
 Defaults to `'qj: '`.
-  6. `qj.DEBUG_FN`: Which debugger to use.
+  7. `qj.DEBUG_FN`: Which debugger to use.
 You shouldn't need to set this in most situations.
 The function needs to take a single argument, which is the stack frame that the logger should start in.
 If this is not set, then the first time debugging is requested, qj attempts to load ipdb.
 If ipdb isn't available, it falls back to using pdb.
-                    In both cases, `qj.DEBUG_FN` is set to the respective `set_trace` function, although for pdb, it is wrapped in a lambda that ignores the stack frame argument, since pdb doesn't support that.
+                    In both cases, `qj.DEBUG_FN` is set to the respective `set_trace` function in a manner that supports setting the stack frame.

 ## Global Access: